At least 75 have been killed in four unconnected attacks

 Also: At least 48 soldiers were killed on December 10 at the same camp.
 The attackers targeted soldiers who were lining up for pay, according to news agency Saba.
 ISIS claimed responsibility for that attack as well.

-A truck crashed into a crowd of shoppers at a Christmas market on Monday, killing 12 and wounding 48.
+What happened: A truck crashed into a crowd of shoppers at a Christmas market on Monday, killing 12 and wounding 48.

 Who: There is a manhunt underway for the attacker.
 ISIS-affiliated Amaq news agency has released a statement saying the attack in Berlin was carried out by “a soldier of the Islamic state.”